Cate Le Bon

-Cate Le Bon (born Cate Timothy on 4 March 1983) is a Welsh musician and record producer.
+Cate Le Bon is a Welsh musician, songwriter and record producer.
 She sings in both English and Welsh.
-She has released six solo studio albums, three EPs and a number of singles.
-Le Bon has toured with artists such as St. Vincent, Perfume Genius and John Grant.
+She has released seven solo studio albums, to date, and is one half of the experimental music duo Drinks (stylised in all caps) with her former partner Tim Presley.
+Her stage name is a tribute to English musician Simon Le Bon.

+As a record producer, Le Bon has worked with Deerhunter, John Grant, H. Hawkline, Kurt Vile, Josiah Steinbrick, Wilco, Devendra Banhart and Horsegirl.

 Career

-Le Bon was born on 4 March 1983 in Penboyr, Carmarthenshire, Wales, and first gained public attention when she supported Gruff Rhys (of the Super Furry Animals) on his 2007 solo UK tour.
+Le Bon first gained public attention when she supported Gruff Rhys (of the Super Furry Animals) on his 2007 solo UK tour.
 She appeared as a guest vocalist on Neon Neon's 2008 single "I Lust U" from their album Stainless Style.
 Under her original name she provided backing vocals on Richard James's debut solo album The Seven Sleepers Den in 2006.
 She also appeared on his second solo album, We Went Riding, from 2010.

 Her first official release was a Welsh language EP, Edrych yn Llygaid Ceffyl Benthyg ("Looking in the Eyes of a Borrowed Horse", similar to the English expression "to look a gift horse in the mouth"), on Peski Records in 2008.
 She also self-released the double A-side debut single "No One Can Drag Me Down" / "Disappear" (described by Gruff Rhys as "Bobbie Gentry and Nico fight over a Casio keyboard; melody wins!") on her website.
 Le Bon worked alongside Gorky's Zygotic Mynci's Megan Childs, who contributed violin, and Super Furry Animals and Thrills collaborator John Thomas, who added pedal steel.

 Her debut album, Me Oh My was released in 2009, followed by Cyrk and the Cyrk II EP in 2012.

 In January 2013, Le Bon moved to Los Angeles to further her career in the US.
 Her third album, Mug Museum, was released November 2013.
 It was produced by Noah Georgeson and Josiah Steinbrick in Los Angeles, and featured Stephen Black (bass) and Huw Evans (guitar).
 During that year, she provided guest vocals on two albums: the track "Slow Train" from Kevin Morby's debut album Harlem River and "4 Lonely Roads" from Manic Street Preachers's album Rewind the Film.

 In 2015, Le Bon collaborated with Tim Presley as DRINKS and released the album Hermits on Holiday in August 2015.
 DRINKS released their second album Hippo Lite in April 2018.

 Le Bon released her fourth studio album, Crab Day, on 15 April 2016 on Drag City to generally favourable reviews.
 The album was produced by Josiah Steinbrick and Noah Georgeson, and again featured Stephen Black (bass) and Huw Evans (guitar), with Stella Mozgawa (drums).
 She noted how the collaboration with Presley had made her realise "that I make music because I love to, not because I have to".
 On tour she was supported by Black and Evans and on occasion by Steinbrick and Josh Klinghoffer, a five-piece that also performs instrumental improvisations under the name BANANA.